TH-12

 The TH-12 (天火-12 (Tiānhuǒ-12), lit.
-Sky Fire 12) is an oxidizer-rich gas-generator cycle rocket engine burning LOX and kerosene under development by Space Pioneer.
+Sky Fire 12) is an oxidizer-rich gas-generator cycle rocket engine burning LOX and kerosene developed by Space Pioneer.
 The TH-12 utilizes 3D printing and has the highest target thrust among all commercial rocket engines in China.
 The engine features deep throttling for reusability, re-ignition, thrust vectoring, and multi-mode starters.

 History

 Space Pioneer proposed the TH-12 engine for its Tianlong-3 launch vehicle.
 Engine development was underway in December 2020, with the first gas generator test performed in September 2022.
 In November 2022, a full-stage developmental TH-12 engine successfully completed its first static fire test.

 On July 24, 2023, the TH-12 engine, in the flight configuration of the first Tianlong-3 rocket, successfully completed a full-duration hot fire test at rated conditions for a single burn duration of 100 seconds, accumulating a total test duration of 200 seconds.
 This test demonstrated that the engine met the flight requirements for the Tianlong-3 rocket.

 In early January 2024, the TH-12 engine completed a calibration hot fire test for the first flight batch, subjecting the engine to a 50-second process verification test at rated conditions, demonstrating rapid startup, smooth operation, and normal shutdown.
 Later that month, the TH-12 engine underwent a spot check hot fire test for the first flight batch, fully simulating the flight conditions of the inaugural Tianlong-3 launch.
 The test involved 6 consecutive ignitions of the engine without removal from the test stand, accumulating a total test duration exceeding 1,000 seconds, with the single engine operating time surpassing the planned flight duration by a factor of 6.